MeanGreenIT/UNT_Class_Scheduler/README.md

 # UNT_Class_Scheduler
-A webapp for helping manage classroom assignment at UNT
+A desktop app for helping to create and modify the UNT Discovery Park Course Schedule for the CSE department